 Predecessors to the modern day radiators date to the year 1863 when Joseph Nason and Robert Briggs patented a radiator with a new design that used vertical wrought iron tubes screwed into a cast iron base.

 In this year, Nelson Bundy invented the first popular cast iron radiator.
 By the 1880s, cast iron sectional radiators were widely adopted and used.

 This year, coal surpassed wood as the primary fuel in the developed world.
 Coal carts and trucks would deliver piles of coal to homes which were burnt in furnace-like structures for generating heat in homes.

 In the same year, Professor Warren Johnson, a Wisconsin school teacher patented a thermostat that used compressed air to operate steam valves.

-In 1887 William Powers he came up with the idea of using vapor pressure to activate a furnace.
+In 1887 William Powers came up with the idea of using vapour pressure to activate a furnace.

 In this year William Powers formed the Powers Regulator Co. in Chicago, IL, to experiment and develop thermostatic controls.
 The very first Powers thermostats were made of solid brass and measured about 15-in in diameter.
 Powers heating systems were used in renowned buildings, like the Chrysler and Empire State buildings.

 By now, the American Radiator Company consolidated a number of boiler and radiator manufacturers in 1891, becoming exceedingly successful.
 The company proudly advertised itself as the largest maker of radiators in the world and did indeed manufacture almost all radiators at the time.
 The company still exists today and is called American Standard.

 In the same year, the Ohio Gas Light Co. installed gas heating systems in 50 homes as an experiment.